jrroosevelt/VS2PCG/Card clarifications A-L.md

 *Set: The X-Files Battles*

 If the Flukeman is on your side and he **Infects** a character, this means at the end of each of your turns, put a -1/-1 counter on that character.
 The character will remain **Infected** until it leaves play.
 (Flukeman leaving play will NOT end the Infection).
 A character can be **Infected** more than once, and will receive a -1/-1 counter for each instance of the infection.

 ^(Source: Rule Insert)

+# Forge
+*Set: Mystic Arts*

+Note that Forge's card number starts with "NEW" instead of "DAR".

+^(Source: Rule Insert)